Eyes - how your eyes work

 The electrical messages from the retina travel along the optic nerve to your brain.
 It's a bit like the cable that carries all the TV pictures from your aerial to your TV so that you can see the programs.
-The great thing is that our eyes take these 'movies' all the time and we don't need any film or camera.
+The great thing is that our eyes take these 'movies' all the time and we don't need any TV, camera or phone.

-Eyelashes are very sensitive, and if they feel dust coming they trap it as your eyelids close.
+Eyelashes can catch dust coming and they trap it as your eyelids close.

 These are small glands inside your upper eye lid.
 Their job is to make tears to keep the surface of your eyeball clean and moist, and help protect your eye from damage.